cpsoftboy-cell/cpsoftboy-cell/README.md

 - 👋 Hi, I’m v1nstr

-- i'am a chlidern from indonesian
+- i am a chlidern from indonesian
-- i'am 16y.o.
+- i am 16y.o.
 - is learning about telegram bot:v

 <!---